lunayuehuang/Catboost/README.md

   init_notebook_mode(connected=False)
 ```

-Now we can generate out plot like this:
+Now we can generate our plot like this:

 ```
 enable_plotly_in_cell()